• Skip to primary navigation

 Lemon Cake batter in stainless steel bowl.

-• Combine the dry ingredients (flour, baking powder, baking soda, and salt).
-Set aside.
+• Combine the dry ingredients and set aside.

-• Add the butter and cream the mixture together on medium speed until light and fluffy, at least three minutes.
+• Add the butter and cream together until light and fluffy, then add the eggs, lemon extract paste, and lemon juice.

-• Alternate adding the dry ingredients with the milk.
-Mix just until incorporated, taking care not to overmix.
+• Alternate adding the dry ingredients with the milk, taking care not to overmix.

 View of custard for lavender buttercream in a stainless steel bowl with a whisk.